 You can easily double or triple this basic recipe depending how much fluffy slime you want to make.

-- Stir in the baking soda to the glue.
+Step 1.
+Stir together the food coloring (if using) and the contact solution.
+Also stir in the baking soda to the glue.

 Storing Slime: